jpraynaud/jpraynaud/README.md

 - 👋 Hi, I’m @jpraynaud
-- 👀 I’m interested in Blockchain & Cryptography & AI/ML
+- 👀 I’m interested in Blockchain & Cryptography, AI/ML and Quantum Computing
-- 🌱 I’m currently learning Rust & Keras/TensorFlow & ZK Proofs

 <!---
 - 💞️ I’m looking to collaborate on ...